 Note on Technical Potential in Oregon:

-Technical potential for heat sensitive measures remains viable into the 2012 IRP planning period with the levelized cost for insulation, hearths, furnaces, and weatherization measures below the ETO avoided cost limit.
+Technical potential for heat sensitive measures remains viable into the 2012 IRP planning period with the levelized cost for insulation, hearths, furnaces, and weatherization measures below the ETO (Energy Trust of Oregon) avoided cost limit.
 More details regarding the cost-effectiveness of these measures in the State of Oregon can be found in Tables 6-2 and 6-3.
 It should be noted that the ETO has reported blended cost-effectiveness achievements for the two gas utilities they serve at levels more conservative than those listed above, with an ETO Conservative Goal of $.47 levelized cost for 2012.
 In turn, the OPUC, via Docket UM 1158, has enacted an ETO Performance Measure of $.52 levelized costs or lower.
 While this is not an unreasonable guideline for assessing the combined levelized cost threshold for conservation efforts on behalf of Cascade Natural Gas and Northwest Natural, the benchmark would be less realistic if treated as an individual, utility-specific goal for conservation achievements exclusive to CNGC’s service territory.

 Energy Trust is forecasting to meet 2012 goals for Cascade’s Oregon territory and stay below the key performance measure for levelized cost of $0.52/therm as measured across Energy Trust’s full natural gas efficiency delivery portfolio which includes NW Natural savings.
-The KPM metric is inclusive of program management, program incentives, program payroll and related expenses and is set at $0.52/th levelized for 2012.
+The KPM (key performance measures) metric is inclusive of program management, program incentives, program payroll and related expenses and is set at $0.52/th levelized for 2012.
 The value of this metric will be adjusted for 2013 based upon

 Energy Trust and utility (CNGC and NW Natural) budgeting for next year’s planned goals.
 The 2012 levelized cost metric is 10% higher than Energy Trust’s portfolio wide conservative levelized cost goal.

-At this time the ETO does not appear to anticipate the need for revised targets or funding levels commensurate with the more stringent performance metrics.
+At this time, the ETO does not appear to anticipate the need for revised targets or funding levels commensurate with the more stringent performance metrics.
 More specifically, the $.52 cost-effectiveness threshold is not directly applicable to the Company based on its current avoided costs and cost-effectiveness threshold (see appendix H).

 Energy Trust’s levelized cost projections for Cascade ($0.62/therm) are 32% higher than those for NW Natural ($0.46/therm) as provided in the conservative case goals in the 2012 budget and action plan.
 Because the CNGC total savings goals are 8% of Energy Trust’s total Oregon IRP gas savings goals but 9.7% of the budgeted dollars, the resulting combined levelized cost goal is more heavily weighted to the lower levelized cost projection of NW Natural.

 Costs to deliver savings in CNG territory are higher for several reasons.
 CNG’s territory is more rural than NW Natural’s, contractors need to travel greater distances to complete the same work and there is less competition in the contractor pool.
 With fewer project opportunities, the economies of scale seen in delivery among densely populated regions are not seen in CNG territory.
-80% of CNG’s program mix has higher delivery costs than similar programs in NW Natural territory, including new and existing buildings and all residential offerings.
+80% Of CNG’s program mix has higher delivery costs than similar programs in NW Natural territory, including new and existing buildings and all residential offerings.
 Only industrial savings is projected to have a lower levelized cost than NW Natural industrial savings in 2012.